 Kaylin Stewart is a driven, straight “A” high-school junior interested in documentary filmmaking and land speed racing.
 I met her that same weekend at El Mirage hanging out with the White Goose Bar racing crew.
-Kaylin belongs to a family of racers, having literally grown up on the Bonneville Salts Flats and El Mirage.
-The day after receiving her driving license on her 16th birthday she was out on the salt, obtaining the various licenses needed to participate in the trials.
+Kaylin belongs to a family of racers, having literally grown up on the Bonneville Salt Flats and El Mirage.
+The day after receiving her driving license on her sixteenth birthday she was out on the salt, obtaining the various licenses needed to participate in the trials.
 Her goal is to be the youngest person ever to join Bonneville’s 200 MPH Club, which would require her to surpass an averaged speed of 219.509 mph.
-While researching other woman racers in this exclusive club, she was surprised that only 23 women out of 750 had earned the title.
+While researching other women racers in this exclusive club, she was surprised that only twenty-three women out of 750 had earned the title.
 This has led her to produce and direct her own documentary film titled Chasing 200 that documents her own journey to obtain an LSR as well as the “salt sisters” record holders that came before her.
-To learn more about this project visit: http://chasing200.com.

 APS-F is a Special Construction Partial Streamline Modified Fuel motorcycle.

-The SCTA does not time thrust-powered vehicles.
-They faded out from use during the 1980s due to safety concerns and because they are prohibitively expensive to race.
+The SCTA does not time thrust-powered vehicles like the one O’Neil raced at Alvord.
+They faded from use during the 1980s due to safety concerns, and because they are prohibitively expensive to race.